If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Pain, swelling, and a reduced range of motion are symptoms of arthritis.
 It can occur in the joints in the feet, possibly causing difficulty in completing daily activities.
 This can be a debilitating disorder, and there are prevention methods that can be implemented which may help to diminish painful symptoms.
 These can include controlling what foods are eaten so a healthy weight can be maintained, and engaging in a routine exercise regime.
 Additionally, it is beneficial to stop smoking, if applicable, and controlling blood sugar can reduce stiffness in the joints.
 Patients who have arthritis may often seek treatment, which can include creams and ointments for pain relief, or drugs that can help to suppress the immune system.
 There are several types of arthritis, and if you have difficulty moving your feet, it is strongly suggested that you consult with a podiatrist who can diagnose arthritis, and offer treatment options for the specific type you may have.

 Arthritis can be a difficult condition to live with.
-If you are seeking treatment, contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you are seeking treatment, contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Arthritic Foot Care